AlaaElden98/Movies-Explorer/README.md

 ### About the app

-The app should contain four main tabs :- Movies, Tv shows, Random, and My list.
+The app should contain four main tabs :- Movies, Tv shows, Search, and My list.

 * The Movies and Tv shows tabs each of them includes two tabs (popular - top rated).
-* Random tab show a movie or a tv show similiar to the items in user's list.
+* Search tab should have a search bar and a list of genres.
 * My list tab contain the movies and tv shows the user added.